aisgbnok/provisioning/README.md

 I started this journey in December 2020, and since then, I have had many questions, completed lots of experiments, and still have more to understand.
 This repository acts as a living space for the continuation and maintenance of this journey.

+> **Note**\
-> Do not be afraid to ask for help or open an issue, but please have a basic understanding of Windows provisioning first.
+> Please have a basic understanding of Windows provisioning before opening an issue, but do not be afraid to ask for help.
 Thanks!
 >
-> For more information, see Microsoft's [Provisioning packages for Windows](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-packages) documentation.
+> For more information, see [Provisioning packages for Windows](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-packages).

 ## Documentation

-While I try my best to make meaningful [contributions to the official Microsoft documentation](https://github.com/MicrosoftDocs/windows-itpro-docs/pulls?q=author%3Aaisgbnok), this project has its own set of documentation housed in the [docs](docs) directory.
+This project has its own set of documentation housed in the [docs](docs) directory.
 This documentation aims to consolidate and streamline information or commands that aid the users of this project.
-Therefore, there might be some overlap and some things that aren't in the Microsoft Docs.
+While I try my best to make meaningful [contributions to the official Microsoft documentation](https://github.com/MicrosoftDocs/windows-itpro-docs/pulls?q=author%3Aaisgbnok), there might be some overlap and some things that aren't in the Microsoft Docs.

 ## OS Support